bytescale/bytescale-legal-docs/privacy-policy.md

 If you have questions or comments about this notice, you may email us at privacy@upload.io or by post to:

 Upload Ltd
-Level 33
-25 Canada Square
+1 Canada Square, 37th Floor,
+London,
+England,
-London, England E14 5LB
+E14 5AA,
 United Kingdom

 ### 15. How can you review, update, or delete the data we collect from you?